ThatPerson/MolecularDynamics/README.md

 * Fix units and get thermal control working
 * Implement TIP3P water model
-* Implement the rest of the MM3 forcefield (eg for other atoms)
 * Add the ability to have different models (e.g. define water and the molecule separately so bonding can be done)
 * Different bond lengths for different atoms